How to Create PDF Files in .NET Using IronPDF

 VB C#

-This code will generate PDF file containing the content passed in RenderHtmlAsPdf function.
-This function performs the conversion of HTML fragment to a PDF document.
+This code will generate a PDF file containing the content passed in the RenderHtmlAsPdf function.
+This function performs the conversion of an HTML fragment to a PDF document.

 You must be familiar with HTML tags to generate PDF files or PDF pages using the IronPDF library.
-We use the SaveAs function to save the output PDF file.
+The SaveAs function is used to save the output PDF file.
 You can see the output PDF page below.

 Output